fmfi-compbio/deepnano-blitz/README.md

 ## Instalation

+* [optional] If you want to use GPU, we recommend setting up Conda environment with pytorch first.
 * Install Rust (programming language, not game and besides you should already have it ;) )
 * Ask for nightly version `rustup default nightly-2019-12-11`
 * Clone this repository